abhaypatro/dice-game/README.md

 # dice-game
-A game made using javaScript
+A game made using javaScript.
 Access the game here: https://abhaypatro.github.io/dice-game/